 Another way to get there is by car.
 You'll need to take a dusty road that starts from the village of Kaliviani and runs along Cape Gramvousa.
 Although the road is challenging, it's definitely worth it as you get to enjoy an unforgettable view of the entire bay.
 Once you reach the parking lot, you'll have to descend for around 20 minutes to get to the beach.
 We recommend wearing sports shoes, bringing sun protection and enough water.
 Alternatively, you can opt for a private boat tour, Jeep safari/ATV, or hiking/cycling through the Gramvousa Reserve.

-• The best time to visit Balos Beach is during the shoulder months of May-June or September-October to avoid the crowds and enjoy the great weather.
+- The best time to visit Balos Beach is May-June or September-October to avoid the crowds.

-• If you choose alternative ways to get there, particularly during the peak season, it is recommended to arrive early in the morning, before the ferry arrives.
+- If you choose the option by car, during the season, it is ideal to arrive early in the morning, before the ferry arrives.

 Regardless of how you get to Balos Beach, you'll be rewarded with a breathtaking view and a unique experience.
 Whether you choose an organized trip or prefer to plan your visit by yourself, be prepared and enjoy your time on this amazing beach!